dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Malformed packet records

-This optional table records the original content of malformed packets (see (#malformed-packets)).
+This optional table records the original wire format content of malformed packets (see (#malformed-packets)).

 Field | Type | Description
 :-----|:-----|:-----------